Cloud ERP vs. on-premises ERP: 10 key differences

 8. Security and reliability

-The need to protect critical data, such as corporate financials, employee information, customer account information and trade secrets, means that data security remains an essential ERP requirement.
+The need to protect critical data, such as financials, employee information, customer account information and trade secrets, means data security remains an essential ERP requirement.
 And many organizations have cited a perceived lack of security in SaaS to justify choosing an on-premises system.

-But, on this topic, one thing has become perfectly clear: SaaS providers have staffs committed to doing nothing else but protecting their applications, mindful of the compliance needs of hundreds or even thousands of companies.
+But, on this topic, one thing has become clear: SaaS providers have staffs committed to doing nothing else but protecting their applications, mindful of the compliance needs of hundreds or even thousands of companies.

 "That requires an adherence to standards that would outweigh what you'd have in your own data center," Zampa said.